 In a recent trial, one of about 5 in the last couple of weeks, my client was simply enormously well prepared, and also when the defendant was testifying, she stayed quiet and respectful.

 You all have been in trials where the ill-mannered, inappropriately dressed, foul-mouthed tenants make faces and sigh and fidget when you’ve testified about the rent owed and the tenant’s failure to report the myriad alleged problems with the house.

-However, sadly, too many landlords tend towards such bad courtroom behavior.
-My best advice is keep it all in check (emotionally).
+However, sadly, too many landlords tend toward such bad courtroom behavior.
+My best advice is to keep it all in check (emotionally).
 This is simply business, but more importantly, this is a court of law.

 Pretend that the judge on the bench before you is Judge Chamberlain Haller (played by Fred Gwynne), presiding over the trial of “My Cousin Vinny.”
 You’ve all seen the movie.
 “Mr. Gambini, this is not the appropriate forum to be cavalier…” No matter who the judge is, picture Judge Haller.
 You’ll behave perfectly.

 What are some of the "headline style changes" in law that have gone into effect, in Missouri, as it relates to the Single Family Home Community(.. ie Investors, Property Managers, and Real Estate Agents) in the last year?

 Many changes in the law occurred back in 2014, including getting rid of the Trial de Novo process, including other items.
 Some have been rectified, at the beginning of this year, and we are actively working on others.

 One recent change is the requirement, now, that landlords maintain a separate security deposit account, and along with that, a stricter interpretation of the security deposit refund procedure, meaning landlords must really be on top of their game when tenants vacate, in order to avoid liability and judgments after move-out.

 What types of communication should a great attorney be providing as it relates to an eviction case?